There is something unique about white dog breeds.

 The big shaggy matt of white fur that covers the body of the Cotton Tulear is easier to care for than it looks.

-This is a long-haired dog that doesn’t shed so a good brush twice a week is all it takes to keep this girl looking her best.
+This is a white longhaired dog that doesn’t shed (yay!) so a good brush twice a week is all it takes to keep these big white fluffy dogs looking their best.

 Originating from Germany, the American Eskimo is a member of the Spitz breed.
 The ‘Eskie’ as he is affectionately known, is a friendly, intelligent and vocal dog!